tldr-pages/tldr/README.md

 - [devhints](https://devhints.io/)
-  Rico's cheatsheets are not just focused on the command line and includes a plethora of other cheatsheets related to programming.
+  Rico's cheatsheets are not just focused on the command line and include a plethora of other cheatsheets related to programming.

 ## What does "tldr" mean?